KSP-RO/ProceduralParts/README.txt

 New shapes:
 - First priority is bezier sided tanks, which covers the remaining feature from StretchySRB not available
-- A 'pod' shape, with hemispheres at the ends and an optional mounting pod for surface mounts
+- Add optional mounting pod for surface mounts to pod tank.
 - Cuboid parts, with customizable side lengths
 - Extruded parts, such as hexagonal and octagonal pieces

 Tank types:
 - Xenon tank
-- Structural tank

 Other parts:
 - Procedural command module, possibly with rescaling / tweakable IVA.